Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Case study: Decentralized collaborative trajectory options program

 Each ARTCC~$i \in \plSet$ corresponds to an agent in the proposed framework.
 All agents operate over the same set of $p$ flights, and each agent~$i$ constructs a \emph{candidate trajectory bundle} (CTB) that represents its preferred combination of trajectory options for the flights.
 A CTB for agent $i$ is expressed as a vector $o_i = [o_{i1}, \ldots, o_{ip}] \in \{1,\dots,q\}^p$, where each element $o_{if}$ denotes the trajectory option selected for flight~$f$.
 The common set of all possible CTBs is denoted by $\opSet \subseteq \{1,\dots,q\}^p$, and the collection of CTBs selected by all agents at round~$r$ is $\opSet^{(r)} = \{o_1^{(r)}, \ldots, o_n^{(r)}\}$.

 Each agent~$i$ evaluates the congestion cost of a bundle $o_i \in \opSet$ using an individual cost function $J_i^{\mathrm{ind}} : \opSet \to \mathbb{R}$:

-$\texttt{EigenComplexity}(\cdot)$ is a scalar congestion metric computed from the leading eigenvalue of the sector traffic covariance matrix~\cite{eigenComplexity}, providing a quantitative measure of sector-level traffic complexity.
-Each agent constructs its CTB~$o_i^{(r)}$ under the effective cost formulation defined in \Cref{eq:combinedCostNormalized}.
+$\texttt{EigenComplexity}(\cdot)$ is a \fix{protocol-defined} scalar congestion metric computed from the leading eigenvalue of the sector traffic covariance matrix~\cite{eigenComplexity}, providing a quantitative measure of sector-level traffic complexity. \fix{In this case study, this metric is treated as an operational quantity computable from shared traffic-flow information, rather than as a private cost report from each ARTCC.} Each agent constructs its CTB~$o_i^{(r)}$ under the effective cost formulation defined in \Cref{eq:combinedCostNormalized}.

-\subsubsection{Noncooperative Negotiation and Asset Valuation}
+\subsubsection{Noncooperative negotiation and asset valuation}

 Given the set of candidate bundles $\opSet^{(r)} = \{o_1^{(r)}, \ldots, o_n^{(r)}\}$ at round $r$, the $n$ ARTCC agents engage in a \texttt{TACo}-based negotiation to determine a mutually agreed combination of trajectory options.
-Each agent participates in \texttt{TACo} backed by its asset reserves~$R_i$, which represent a pool of abstract credits, such as monetary tokens or emission credits.
+Each agent participates in \texttt{TACo} backed by its asset reserves~$R_i$, which represent a pool of \fix{regulatory tokens used within the negotiation process, such as emission credits, rather than a measure of an agent's external market power or airline size}.
 Recall that the asset valuation is defined as

-where $\kappa$ is the global taxation parameter broadcast by the oversight mechanism per \Cref{eq:assetValuation}.
-After each negotiation round, the oversight mechanism evaluates reserve shortfalls (cf. \Cref{eq:shortfall}) and updates the coordination factor $\coordFactor^{(r)}$ according to the shortfall-based rule described in \Cref{subsec:shortfall}.
+where $\kappa$ is the global taxation parameter broadcast by the oversight mechanism per \Cref{eq:assetValuation}. \fix{As in the general framework, the valuation $b_i$ is not directly disclosed during negotiation.} After each negotiation round, the oversight mechanism evaluates reserve shortfalls (cf. \Cref{eq:shortfall}) and updates the coordination factor $\coordFactor^{(r)}$ according to the shortfall-based rule described in \Cref{subsec:shortfall}.

-\section{Numerical Experiment}
+\section{Numerical experiment}

-\subsection{Setup and Data Description}
+\subsection{Setup and data description}

 We consider a negotiation scenario among three neighboring ARTCCs in the United States: Chicago (ZAU), Indianapolis (ZID), and Atlanta (ZTL).
 These centers represent independent authorities responsible for regional airspace flow management and are modeled as self-interested agents participating in the proposed framework described in \Cref{sec:framework}. \Cref{fig:artcc-map} illustrates the boundaries of the 20 ARTCCs and 4,998 waypoints across the continental United States.
 The three ARTCCs used in this study are highlighted in red.